Southwest Church Planting Network

 3. Nurturing new plants until full maturity

-The individual Presbyteries still have complete authority and control over specific church plants contemplated and started within its boundaries.
-More specifically, the Network, prior to moving ahead with implementation or publicity, must do the following:
+The Network, prior to moving ahead with implementation or publicity, must do the following:

 • Notify the appropriate Presbytery MNA or Missions Committee as soon as a new church plant or a new RUF chapter is being seriously contemplated.